 Intrepid Travel – Enjoy a Taste of Thailand

-If a long-tail boat trip through the canals of Bangkok sounds like a great start to your family trip, the Thailand Family Holiday from Intrepid Travel might be the perfect family vacation idea for you.
+If a long-tail boat trip through the canals of Bangkok sounds like a great family trip idea, the Thailand Family Holiday from Intrepid Travel might be the perfect family vacation idea for you.
 On this 12-day kid-friendly family vacation package, you’ll discover the markets of Bangkok, visit rescued elephants at a nature park, explore the history and ruins of Ayutthaya, and see up close how others live on an overnight homestay with a local family.

-One of the best parts of small-group travel on a family-focused trip like this is traveling with other families.
+One of the best parts of small-group travel on family tours like this is traveling with other families.
 With Intrepid Travel, the typical group size is about 10 people made up of three to five families (defined as any group with at least one child under the age of 18).
 Often the kids will form their own groups during a trip, giving parents a chance to rest or socialize, too.